Caruso33/Calimocho/README.md

 verifyAttestation - tests fields from above with the signature if are valid

-the participant is part of the group of the cid expirationDate is not yet reached
+the participant is part of the group of the cid expiration is not yet reached quorum is not yet reached

 ## Calimocho Contract